echo-hydro/echo-hydro.github.io/jobs/jobs.md

 <span style="font-size: 15px !important;">You will receive a stipend and a support for tuition, but there are different rules for different cases (e.g., depending on PhD vs. MS, international students, scholarships, etc.).
 Thus, I will be able to provide more detailed information about the compensation when time comes. </span>

+<span style="font-size: 15px !important;">If you are a senior-year undergrad student and consider to be a grad student in our lab, please read [this](/jobs/senior) before contacting me.

 <p id="labmanager"></p>

 <br>